21st Street Co-op: Labor

 The co-op runs on a labor system.
 Each resident of the co-op does four hours of labor per week coordinated by the Labor Czar.
 Cooking, cleaning, and general house maintenance are a few examples of labor.
 Labor keeps the cost of living down as members fix and maintain the house themselves.
 Residents with a desire to invest themselves more into the co-op may run for officer positions.

 When the 21st Street Co-Op opened there were initially three jobs available to residents.
 The Menu Planner reviewed the menus that each cook submitted and determined what food supplies were needed.
 The Kitchen Manager ordered the food and kitchen supplies and oversaw kitchen operations.
 The Accountant collected rent and maintained the treasury.
 Residents who filled these positions received a substantial reduction in their rent but were still responsible for weekly labor assignments.

 House structure

 Suites

 The 100 members share furnished private and double rooms joined into small suites.
 Lofts are common in rooms.
 Each suite includes a common living room, kitchenette, semi-private baths and floor-to-ceiling windows opening out onto the front and back yards.

 Other areas

-The "TV Temple" provides three-tiered seating for residents to watch television or movies.
-A computer lab affords residents internet access and printing capabilities.
+The "Commons" is an area on the second floor of 21st COOP where both touring and local bands perform for parties.